anantanurag/axi_cores/README.md

 Apart from a small error where I was resetting on negative level, any other issue seems hard to debug without a waveform viewer.

+In Waveform viewer, it is obvious that device is generating data but the AXIL Slave is not zeroing it somehow.
+Current state of the FSM is in unknown state.
+I should initialize it.

+So FSM is moving like this - 0 -> 1 -> 0, why?

+ARREADY, RVALID, RDATA - all outputs of device are always 0.
+I think I forgot to connect ARREADY and RVALID between SAXIL and Device.
+Something fishy going on here.
+I am connecting RDATA between SAXIL and Device inside SAXIL Module but leaving ARREADY and RVALID to be connected by a wrapper module.
+I forgot that connecting wires between Device and SAXIL and assigning values to output ports of SAXIL are 2 different things.

+Trying to understand how to connect the signals between SAXIL and Device, either Synchronously or Asynchronously.
+I would like it to be synchronous but how to do it?